Skip to main content

 Security best practices

 Systems are only as good as their weakest link.
 We encourage all users to implement good security hygiene.
-This means using strong passwords.
-Soon, Tern will require the use strong passwords by advisors.
-In the future, Tern will require advisors to setup two-factor authentication before storing financial data.
+This means using strong passwords and 2-factor authentication.

 Did this answer your question?